-The objective of the Hackathon is to team together development professionals working on gender and coders, leading to the creation of concrete technical solutions to specific gender issues.
-It will also raise awareness on the importance of increasing access to technology to women, with a focus on professional development.
+The objective of the Hackathon was to team together development professionals working on gender and coders, leading to the creation of concrete technical solutions to specific gender issues.
+It also raised awareness on the importance of increasing access to technology to women, with a focus on professional development.

-The Hackathon will count with the participation of technological expert Jordi Baylina.
+The Hackathon counted with the participation of technological expert Jordi Baylina.

-Feel free to reach out if you wish to support us in the activity!
+Feel free to reach out if you wish to support similar activities!

-With the support of the US embassy in Niamey, we implement the PeaceTech Lab Exchanges (PTX), where we provide support to 100 Nigerien organizations with the collaboration of Orange Telecom.
+With the support of the US embassy in Niamey, we implemented the PeaceTech Lab Exchanges (PTX), where we provide support to 100 Nigerien organizations with the collaboration of Orange Telecom.

-Participants learn about a broad array of tools to enhance their work and receive personal training for technologies they believe will assist them in their work.
-Attendees form teams with like-minded civil society organizations to tackle projects together, incorporating technology learned at the PTX into their work.
-PTXs also foster project design – guiding participants in how to define their problems, develop solutions, and create projects that implement technologies learned at the workshop.The PTXs support well-thought out proposals conceived during the workshops get off the ground through a series of micro-awards.
+Participants learned about a broad array of tools to enhance their work and receive personal training for technologies they believe will assist them in their work.
+Attendees formed teams with like-minded civil society organizations to tackle projects together, incorporating technology learned at the PTX into their work.
+PTXs also foster project design – guiding participants in how to define their problems, develop solutions, and create projects that implement technologies learned at the workshop.The PTXs supported well-thought out proposals conceived during the workshops get off the ground through a series of micro-awards.